MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/plan-for-inbound-and-outbound-internet-connectivity.md

   - **Secure by default** and part of your virtual network.
 The virtual network is a private and isolated network.
 No inbound initiated traffic from the internet passes through NAT gateway.
   - **Resilient to infrastructure failures**.
 NAT gateway has multiple fault domains and can sustain multiple failures without service outage.
   - **Scaled out upon creation**.
 Add a public IP address to NAT gateway and all 64,512 SNAT ports provided by the public IP are made available to resources in a NAT gateway subnet.
 Up to 16 IP addresses can be added to NAT gateway in any combination of public IP addresses, prefixes, or both.
 With 16 public IPs, [NAT gateway can scale to over 1 million SNAT ports](/azure/virtual-network/nat-gateway/nat-gateway-resource#scalability) for outbound connectivity.
   - Enterprise grade performance as a multi-tenant platform service.
-NAT gateway provides outbound connectivity immediately upon deployment and does not impact network bandwidth.
+NAT gateway provides outbound connectivity immediately upon deployment and doesn't impact network bandwidth.
   - Alleviates risk of SNAT port exhaustion with its [on-demand SNAT port allocation](/azure/virtual-network/nat-gateway/nat-gateway-resource#nat-gateway-dynamically-allocates-snat-ports) to all IP based resources in a NAT gateway associated subnet.
   - Integrated with other Azure services such as [Azure Firewall](/azure/firewall/integrate-with-nat-gateway) and [Azure App Services](/azure/app-service/networking/nat-gateway-integration) to provide secure and scalable outbound connectivity.